po1sigala/live/01-Class-Content/19-PWA-dev/01-Activities/10-Stu_Plugin/README.md

 * It's done when I can generate an HTML file that contains the references to the webpack bundles.

 * It's done when the generated HTML file follows the template, `index.html`.

+* It's done when I have successfully installed the HtmlWebpackPlugin to generate an HTML file.

 ## Assets